Skip to main content

 Two ways we can assist you to manage your group’s risks include:

-2. Transfer is insuring the risk through and insurer with a relevant insurance policy.
+• Transfer is Insuring the risk through and Insurer with a relevant Insurance Policy.

 Examples of risk include: